Short Attention Span Sum Up:

 Your body uses all these muscles during a regular push-up because it needs to maintain a rigid plank position whilst moving up and down, meaning that you’re required to be straight and tight from your neck to your toes.

 Also keep in mind that when you do a regular push-up, your body needs to fight gravity against your entire body weight.
-With GPUs, you’re cutting that resistance in half by placing your lower body on the ground.
+With GPUs, you’re reducing that resistance by placing your lower body on the ground.
 The few muscles you’re using during a GPU aren’t working nearly as hard because of this.
 They’re just such a waste of time!
 Yet if you Google “How to Work Your Way up to Push-ups”, the advice you’ll see repeated most often is to start with GPUs.
-Ignore…that….regurgitated…crap.
+Ignore…that….regurgitated…caca-doodle-doo.

 Let me ask all the ladies a question who’ve tried graduating from GPUs to push-ups: How’s that working out for ya?
 You doing only push-ups now?
 I DIDN’T THINK SO.

 Push-ups are one of the best all-around exercises out there.
 As previously mentioned, they work practically all of your muscle groups in one move.
-So why use machines in the gym, torture devices that are made to isolate specific muscles and increase your workout time ten-fold (also they’re filthy), when you could do one exercise working all those muscles at once?
+So if you’re healthy and strong enough to attempt these, it would be more efficient to do push-ups as opposed to spending 10x the time isolating each muscle individually on workout machines.
 It’s all about working smarter, not harder.

 And seriously ladies, if I hear one more woman say, “Well I don’t want to do strength training because I don’t wanna look bulky” I will punch her repeatedly in her weak face with my strong push-up arms.

-First of all, way to live your life caring more about how you look than your health and safety.
+First of all, please don’t live your life caring more about how you look than your health and safety.
 Considering how likely a woman is to be attacked, robbed, raped, etc., it would be beneficial to women to stop caring so much about looking dainty and start caring more about being a strong, kick-ass force to be reckoned with.
+In addition, increasing muscle mass improves bone health, insulin resistance, and metabolic rate.
+Trust me, you want dem muscles.

-Second, it’s impossible for women to get as bulky as men because of the hormones we have in our body.
-If you’ve seen bulky-looking female body builders, it could be because A. They’re popping the steroids, taking crazy supplements, and/or training every day for years or B. They work out all the time and eat like crap.
-For instance, when I used to do Crossfit, I’d see women in class who looked “bulky” and wondered why they looked that way.
+Second, it’s practically impossible for women to get as bulky as men because of the different hormones we have in our bodies.
+If you’ve seen bulky-looking female bodybuilders it could be because A. They’re popping the steroids, taking crazy supplements, and/or training every day for years or B. They work out all the time but eat like crap.
+For instance, when I used to do Crossfit, I’d see women who looked “bulky” and thought they looked that way because they were lifting so much weight.
 Then I’d hear them talking about running to Trudy’s to get tacos and margaritas post-workout, and I understood.
-If you mostly do strength training and eat like crap, you will gain muscle but retain most of the fat.
-The fat laying over the muscle will give you the appearance of looking bulky.
+If you mostly do strength training and eat like crap, you will gain muscle but continue adding fat.
+The fat will blanket the muscle in a cozy, cushioning layer, giving you the appearance of looking bulky.